Dan Cronin: Third term and rise of Democrats

 In July 2020, Democrats on the board criticized Cronin for appointing Republican Sam Tornatore as the chair of the board's health and human services committee, passing over Democrat and committee vice-chair Julie Renehan.
 During the 2020 elections, Democrats won additional races for the county board, enough to give them a majority for the first time since the 1930s.
 Democrats in DuPage also prevailed in every federal election and several races at the state and county level.

 In early 2021, amidst the COVID-19 pandemic, Cronin criticized the state Department of Public Health for providing inadequate vaccine doses to DuPage.
 For fiscal year 2022, Cronin drafted a budget that took advantage of rising sales tax revenues while keeping the property tax rate unchanged.
 With sales tax revenues exceeding expectations by $24 million, the budget included funding to replace aging vehicles, support infrastructure projects, and pay down debt issued for draining projects.
-In August 2022, Cronin drew controversy for appointing LaPlante, who by then had been elected as a county board member, to the county's board of health, declining to reappoint an incumbent Democrat, Paula Deacon Garcia.
-Garcia's allies on the county board contended that Cronin's successor should make the appointment, but ultimately the board approved LaPlante's appointment.
-Several Democrats also unsuccessfully opposed Cronin's appointment of Noreen Ligino-Kubinski, former alderman of West Chicago, to the board of the DuPage Airport Authority.
+In August 2022, Cronin drew controversy for appointing his former Democratic opponent LaPlante, who by then had been elected as a county board member, to the county's board of health, declining to reappoint an incumbent Democrat, Paula Deacon Garcia.
+Garcia's allies on the county board contended that Cronin's successor should make the appointment, despite the same allies arguing that vacancies needed to be filled.
+Ultimately, the board approved LaPlante's appointment.
+Several Democrats also unsuccessfully opposed Cronin's appointment of Noreen Ligino-Kubinski, former alderman of West Chicago, where the airport is located, to the board of the DuPage Airport Authority.
 In September, Cronin appointed Amy Phillips, a sustainability consultant from Naperville, to fill a vacancy on the county board left by the resignation of Democratic member Amy Chavez.
-By the end of fiscal year 2022, there was a $40 million surplus.
+Her appointment received unanimous approval by the County Board.
+By the end of fiscal year 2022, Cronin left behind a $40 million surplus and a balanced budget for fiscal year 2023.
 The surplus was driven by sales tax revenues exceeding the county's initial expectations, especially taxes on internet sales, a relatively new source of revenue.
-Cronin then submitted a budget for fiscal year 2023, his final budget as board chairman.
-He again kept the property tax rate unchanged, despite local governments being allowed a maximum 5% increase due to high inflation.
-The surplus from 2022 was allocated towards new projects and employee pay raises.
+The surplus was allocated towards new projects including nursing home renovations, transportation infrastructure, a stormwater project and installation of roof-mounted solar panels, to name a few.
+Cronin reduced property taxes for the average DuPage County homeowner while also providing pay raises for employees.
+In Cronin's time as chairman, he managed to secure a balanced budget each year.